 Checks for the number of distinct states in vgeo table

-Check if records with the same GEO_RECNUM have the same values in vgeo and ppvgeocc tables
+Check if records with the same GEO_RECNUM have the same values in vgeo and ppvgeocc tables\

+Check for the wild card at the end

 Test-6: Test cghs and ppcghscc tables

 Checks if the records with same cghs_ID have ppuivalent Hazard_Type, Hazard_Scale, and Coverage.
 It uses the mapping tables to find the equivalent values.
 It reports any dissimilarity between two tables.

+Check if all CVG_GRADEs include only 0 or all values between 0 and 4

 Test-7: Test Imap and ppimapcc tables

 Compares equivalent records between imap and ppimapcc tables and reports dissimilarities.
 It uses INV_Recnum as the key for comparison.

+Test-8: Check VINV and PPVINVCC Tables

+Compares equivalent records between vinv and ppvinvcc tables and reports dissimilarities.
+It uses INV_RECNUM, PDC_NUM, and PDC_GROUP as keys for comparison.

-Test-8: Test vdc0 table
+Test-9: Test vdc0 table